-EVALUATION ACCEPTABLE Explanation of evaluation The factsheet and background document provide a sufficiently detailed explanation of the scope and type of substances under consideration.
-Remarks on improvements When a use sector (SU) of 0 (i.e. other) is used the type of sector should be given along with a NACE code.
+EVALUATION ACCEPTABLE Explanation of evaluation A clear and verifiable description of the scope is provided in the factsheet and background document Remarks on improvements When a use sector (SU) of 0 (i.e. other) is used the type of sector should be given along with a NACE code.